 - 1 egg yolk room temperature

 - 2 ½ teaspoons vanilla extract

-- In a medium bowl, mix together the flour, baking soda, salt, and corn starch, set aside.
+- Mix together the flour, baking soda, salt, and cornstarch, in a medium bowl and set aside.

-- Beat the butter and both sugars together until light and fluffy.
-Beat in the egg plus yolk and then add the vanilla and beat well again.
+- Beat the butter and both sugars together until light and fluffy, about 3 - 4 minutes on medium speed in a mixer.
+Beat in the egg plus yolk and then add the vanilla and beat well again for about another minute.

 - Fold in the flour until just combined.
 Fold in the chocolate chips (reserve some to stud the top of the cookies).

 - (Optional) Chill the dough for an hour.
 You can skip this if you really want your cookies now, but you get a better flavor when you chill.

 - Scoop out balls of cookie dough at least 3 tablespoons bit and roll into balls.
 Place them at least 2 inches apart on your baking sheets.

 - Bake for 10 - 14 minutes, or until the edges are a golden brown and the tops still look underbaked.
 Remove and top with chocolate chips (you will need to carefully push them in so they stick).
 Leave them on the baking sheet for at least two minutes before transferring to a wire rack to cool completely.